Czech National Social Party

 Despite the similar name, the Czech "National Socialists" were not affiliated with Nazism or the German Nazi Party.
-While the early ČSNS made use of antisemitic rhetoric, the party completely abandoned such positions after the First World War, when it renamed to Czechoslovak (National) Socialist Party.
+While the early ČSNS made use of some antisemitic rhetoric, the party completely abandoned such positions after the First World War, when it renamed to Czechoslovak (National) Socialist Party.
 Instead, party representatives in the majority supported Zionism and highly supported German Jewish refugees in the 1930s.
 The party liquidated itself after the Munich Agreement of 1938.
 During the German occupation of Czechoslovakia, the Nazis persecuted (former) party members, who in turn offered resistance against the occupying forces or worked in exile.

 After the Second World War, the party was revived and became the second strongest party, behind the Communists.
 After the latter took power in the 1948 coup d'état, the ČSS's role was reduced to a bloc party.
-Anti-communist members were persecuted again, forced to exile, or even executed like Milada Horáková.
+Anti-communist members were persecuted again, forced into exile, or even executed like Milada Horáková.
 After the Velvet Revolution of 1989, the party failed to regain its importance.
 Since the 1990s, several splinter parties claim to continue the ČSNS's tradition.